transfar-hackers/mpa/README.md

 # mpa-scafflod
-a scafflod project based on handlebars.js, jquery and aralejs for multiple pages web application
+a scafflod project based on handlebars.js, jquery and bootstrap for multiplepages web application

 # how to run it?
 1 navigate to the root directory(where this README.md file resides)

-2 execute: cnpm i            --> installs all dependencies
+2 execute: npm i            --> installs all dependencies

-3 execute: npm run build     --> this builds the project into ./dist directory and watch it
+3 execute: npm run build     --> this builds the project into ./dist directory and watch changes within ./src directory

 4 execute: npm run listen    --> this starts up express.js web-server to serve the ./dist directory
                              --> navigate to http://localhost:3000/index/index.html to